Welshy92/everyday-legends/README.md

 ![Wireframe for Contact Us page](/assets/images/contact-us.png)

  #### **Champion Details page**
+ I had originally had a much bigger scope for the site but felt this was not required for the MVP.
+However this may be implemented in the future.

 ![Wireframe for Champion Details page](/assets/images/details.png)
 ![Wireframe for Desktop Champion Details page](/assets/images/details-alt.png)